nodesocket/quote-stream/README.md

 ## Additional Details

 By default stock quotes are fetched every **5 seconds**, and pushed to the client.
-The fetch interval can be adjusted, as well if you want the JSON response pretty-printed or not.
+The fetch interval can be adjusted, and if you want the JSON response pretty-printed or not.

 ## Example Screen-Shot